Portland: (503) 222-5566 | Vancouver: (360) 887-2399 | Follow us! @ecocarepest

 Contact EcoCare and schedule your free in-home consultation today.
 We’d love to help you protect your home and keep your family, pets, and possessions free of insects and rodents.

-7 Common Summer and Fall Pests in Portland & Vancouver
+Your Guide to 7 Most Common Summer and Fall Pests in Portland & Vancouver

 The first step in creating a year-round pest control plan for your home is to understand the types of pests you’re dealing with.
 After all, how can you plan to tackle a problem if you don’t know it exists?